0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Facebooks CEO Mark Zuckerburg hacked into Harvard Crimson editors private email accounts.
 (Carlson, 2010).

+Wikipedia has an excellent article covering even more reasons to [delete Facebook](https://en.wikipedia.org/wiki/Criticism_of_Facebook).

-You should delete your Facebook account, but please share this essay before you do 😉!
+You should #DeleteFacebook today, but please share this essay before you do 😉!

 ## References